tw0po1nt/twopoint-website/README.md

 <br>

 # Overview

-This website is a static site using NextJS.
-There is no CMS, the content for each post is written as a component.
+This website is a static site using Astro, based on the AstroWind template.
+There is no CMS, the content for each post is written as an MDX file.
 Maybe one day if I write enough posts, I'll refactor it to use a CMS.
 But for now, this is sufficient.
 <br />

 ## Getting started

 ### 1. Clone the repository

 ```sh
 git clone https://github.com/tw0po1nt/twopoint-website.git
 ```